Azure-App-Service/teamblog/docs/anouncements/README.md

 Announcements
 =============

-This repo is for team **announcements** only.
+This page is for team **announcements**.
 To file a **bug** or start a **discussion**, please find the appropriate repo in https://github.com/Azure-App-Service create a new issue.
 For general issue discussions please go to https://github.com/Azure-App-Service/TeamBlog/issues and create a new issue.

 ---